-- The latest research to create individualized treatment plans
+- The latest research applied to individualized treatment plans

 - Neuropsychologists and psychologists to assess and treat emotional and behavioral processes that may be affected from brain injury

-- Unique benefits like Driver Rehabilitation Training, included for all qualified patients
+- Unique benefits like Driver Rehabilitation Training, real one-the road driving, not simulators, included for all physically qualified patients

 - A comprehensive approach that treats the whole person with many disciplines working together

-- Six hours of treatment per day vs. the more common four hours of other centers
+- Six hours of treatment per day, the maximum amount

-- Transportation to and from treatment for transitional living patients and most day neuro patients
+- Transportation to and from treatment for most day neuro patients

 - Help with finding financial assistance for rehabilitation if needed